People’s Utah Bancorp – Consensus Indicates Potential 5.9% Upside

-People’s Utah Bancorp found using ticker (PUB) now have 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 26 and 21 calculating the average target price we see 23.25.
-Now with the previous closing price of 21.95 this would imply there is a potential upside of 5.9%.
-The day 50 moving average is 20.76 while the 200 day moving average is 20.61.
-The market capitalisation for the company is $422m.
-You can visit the company’s website by visiting: 0
+People’s Utah Bancorp found using ticker (PUB) have now 4 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 26 and 21 calculating the mean target price we have 23.25.
+Now with the previous closing price of 21.95 this would indicate that there is a potential upside of 5.9%.
+The 50 day moving average now sits at 20.89 and the 200 day moving average is 20.71.
+The company has a market capitalisation of $422m.
+Company Website: 0

 0